mcornelio/synapse/README.md

 ###Guards
 Unlike a spreadsheet, you may attach guards to a synapse cell.
 Guards are used to validate a value before setting a cell's value.

 Guards are defined in a similar fashion to formulas.
-That is, guards always take two arguments, a key and a value:  For example:
+That is, guards may be defined as either a function or lambda expression that takes two arguments, a key and a value.
+The guard should either (1) return a value which will be set as the cell's value, or (2) raise an error.

     sc> def oddOnly(key, value):
     ...     if value % 2: